 - Regular milk bottle brush and a few small brushes – small brush is for brushing the nipple bottle.

-- Thin brush – for when you have a breast pump, for cleaning its tubes OR for when you have the Dr. Brown milk bottles.
+- Thin brush – OPTIONAL – for cleaning breast pump parts or for when you have the Dr. Brown milk bottles.
 They have these vent insert and you need a thin brush to clean them.

 - Small, tall tray with holes (to drain water) to place the brushes.
 You can also just hang the brushes on a hook on the wall, if you have the space.